It is often described as one of the most beautiful cities in the world. Find out the best 2 day itinerary to visit Rome.

 Those who see the Trevi Fountain for the first time are often disappointed because is much smaller than they would expect.
 In reality, the fountain is big, it is the square where it is located that it’s small.
 In any case, there will be a lot of people.
-Most likely you will have to queue up to get to the fountain in front of you.
+Most likely you will have to queue a bit to get to the fountain.

 At this point, most likely it will already be late afternoon or evening.
-If you want to relax a bit I suggest you find a nice rooftop bar from which to enjoy the beautiful view of Rome.
+If you want to relax a bit I suggest you find a nice rooftop bar to enjoy the beautiful sunset view of Rome.
 I went to the Aleph Hotel rooftop bar.
 The terrace is not very large but it is definitely classy.
 In addition, cocktail prices are more than acceptable.

 Things to do in Rome in two days: second day

 Another famous square in the capital.
-D uring the Roman empire Piazza Navona was called Stadium of Domitian.
+During the Roman empire, Piazza Navona was called the Stadium of Domitian.
 In the third century was renewed by Alexander Severus.
-It was 276 meters long, 106 meters wide and could accommodate 30,000 spectators.
+It was 276 meters long, 106 meters wide, and could accommodate 30,000 spectators.
 In ancient times the square could be artificially flooded.

 It was built as a temple dedicated to all past, present, and future deities in 27 BC by Marco Vipsanio Agrippa, son-in-law of Augustus.
 At the beginning of the seventh century the Pantheon was converted into a Christian basilica (with the edict of Constantinople) called Santa Maria della Rotonda, which allowed it to survive almost intact the spoliation inflicted by the popes on the buildings of classical Rome.

 Altare della Patria – Vittoriano

 After visiting the Pantheon you can keep walking in Via del Corso and you will immediately see the front of the Altare della Patria or Vittoriano.
 It was built from 1885 and was completed by King Victor Emmanuel II of Savoy, to whom the monument is dedicated.